-Publications: “A Journey to Lake Mánasaróvara in U’n-dés, a Province of little Tibet”, AsRes 18, (1813), 8o-reprint with new paging of Indian original publ. in London 1818, 380-536.
+Publications: “A Journey to Lake Mánasaróvara in U’n-dés, a Province of little Tibet”, As.
+Res.18, 181), 8o-reprint with new paging publ. in London 1818, 380-536.

-– with G. Trebeck: Travels in the Himalayan provinces of Hindustan and the Punjab; in Ladakh and Kashmir; in Peshawar, Kabul, Kunduz, and Bokhara from 1819 to 1825.
+– With G. Trebeck: Travels in the Himalayan provinces of Hindustan and the Punjab; in Ladakh and Kashmir; in Peshawar, Kabul, Kunduz, and Bokhara from 1819 to 1825.
 Edited by H. H. Wilson.
 1-2.
 459+508 p.
 L. 1841.

-– on veterinary subjects.
+– Also wrote on veterinary subjects.

 Sources: Buckland, Dictionary; H.M.C[hichester’, D.N.B.
 38, 1894, 337f.; *R. Fazy, “Le cas Moorcroft, un problème de l’exploration tibétaine”, TP 35:1-3, 1939, 155-184; K. Karttunen, Literature of Travel and Explor.
 2, 2003, 810f.; Wikipedia.